matsta25/angular-starter-app/README.md

 ## Why Angular Starter App?

-Using this starter you will save a lot of hours :stopwatch: and this will make sure that you are creating your app following the best practise.
+Using this starter you will save a lot of hours and this will make sure that you are creating your app following the best practise.

 ## Features